-- Camp Lazlo: Santa wants to cancel Christmas to take a vacation, but Lazlo convinces him to take a short vacation at summer camp and return in time to finish the presents.
+- Camp Lazlo: Santa's elves work overtime in order to get all the presents made early, and give Santa enough time for a vacation.
+When a meteor destroys all the presents, Santa decides to cancel Christmas to make time for his vacation, but Lazlo convinces him to take a short vacation at summer camp and return in time to finish the presents.
 Christmas is saved...right?
 Nope; Santa doesn't want to leave camp.
 Laz finally convinces Santa to go home.
 Saved!
 Except, while Santa was gone, Lumpus hijacked his home and servants.
 An epic battle ensues, with Lumpus armed with a walking lawn chair and Santa a tether ball.
 Lumpus is hit by a meteor at the last second, and Christmas is saved.

 - The Fairly OddParents has two instances.

 - The first one is where Timmy wishes for Christmas everyday, ending in an overworked Santa, powerless fairies (they give most of their magic to Santa) and peeved mascots of the other holidays.
 Timmy has to save Santa from the wrathful folk before convincing the other kids to wish for the day after Christmas.

 - In "Merry Wishmas" Timmy ends up replacing Christmas with Wishmas after giving every one a "one wish coupon", leaving Santa out of business and replaced by Jorgen, Cosmo and Wanda.
 Now Timmy has to find a way to revive Christmas and get Santa to leave his house.

 - In Family Guy:

 - This is how Joe became wheelchair-bound.
 Yes, it had a certain Dr. Seuss character cameo.